vatlab/blog/content/post/sos-workflow-engine.md

 </table>

-## Benefits of using SoS for daily data analysis
+## Benefits of using SoS for daily computational research

 The monent you convert a script to a SoS workflow step, you have a working SoS workflow that can benefit from many of SoS' execution features.